3-Year Backtest: Buy and Hold AMZN (Amazon.com, Inc.)

 Maximum Drawdown

 The drawdown was moderate and aligns with the type of volatility observed in many broad market assets over extended periods.
-The maximum drawdown lasted over three months, often seen in deeper corrections or extended periods of market stress.
+The maximum drawdown lasted over a month, which is fairly common during pullbacks or short-term volatility spikes.